BitJam/live-usb-maker/README.md

 MX-15 and antiX-16.

-For antiX-16, to specify the ext4 UUID you should uncomment the following line and replace %UUID% with the UUID of the ext4
+For antiX-16, to specify the ext4 UUID you should uncomment the following line and replace `%UUID%` with the UUID of the ext4
 partition:
 ```
 # search --no-floppy --set=root --fs-uuid %UUID%
 ```
 For MX-15, you need to add the line.
-This script adds it before the first "menuentry" line.
+This script adds it before the first `menuentry` line.

 Optimizing for Size
 -------------------